Côte d'Ivoire entry requirements for Senegal passport holders

 Proof of departure from Côte d'Ivoire

 Immigration officers at Abidjan airport routinely ask for a return or onward ticket.
-Have a printed or digital copy of your flight booking ready — they will check the date matches your visa-free 90-day limit.
+Have a printed copy or a screenshot of your booking ready — they may not accept a verbal explanation.

 Recommended